 Only three of Figure’s sons went on to found the Morgan breed, the rest falling into obscurity.
 The offspring of these horses became an important part of the New England economy as America expanded.
 They took up residence on farms as workhorses, and they moved into the cities to pull coaches, carts, and carriages of all types.
 They even traveled west to serve potential farmers, ranchers, prospectors, and stagecoach drivers.
 Later on, Morgan horses took part in the Civil War, serving in every manner from pulling artillery to transporting officers in style.

 By the 1870s, the versatile Morgan horse had spread across the entire continental United States.
 The fashions were changing, however.
 Trains replaced stagecoaches, and trolleys replaced horse-drawn vehicles in city transportation.
 On the farm, heavy draft breeds became necessary to haul the bulky machinery of the Industrial Revolution.
 In the world of saddle horses, riders favored flashy mounts with long legs.
 The Morgan horse became a crossbreeding tool used to produce other horses that would fit new roles.

 But there were too many dedicated lovers of the breed to allow it to become extinct.
 In the 1890s, horse breeders searched for authentic purebred Morgan horses and used them to rebuild the breed.
-In 1907, even the federal government took a hand in the breed’s future with the establishment of the United States Morgan Horse Farm, designed to improve and perpetuate the Morgan.
+In 1907, even the federal government took a hand in the breed’s future with the establishment of the United States Morgan Horse Farm, designed to improve and perpetuate the Morgan as an attractive saddle horse through crossbreeding.
 When the automobile became the standard means of transportation, the versatile breed was ready to adapt to yet another new position—that of a family friend and companion.

 Today, there are over 100,000 Morgan horses in America alone.
 The breed is the official state horse of Massachusetts and the state animal of Vermont.
 Not surprisingly, New England is still the stronghold of the Morgan, but it can be found in all parts of the country.